-Housing Services & Retention Collaborative to be formed to facilitate equitable access
+Housing services and retention collaborative will be formed to facilitate equitable access

 The project, Magnolia Gardens, located at 133-04 39th Avenue, will provide 90 apartments for families experiencing housing instability, along with comprehensive services to help them get back on their feet and build stable, sustainable futures.
 Asian Americans for Equality (AAFE), which owns the property, is collaborating with Urban Resource Institute (URI), an experienced provider and valued city partner with the Department of Homeless Services (DHS) to build Magnolia Gardens.